-Awarding the Correctly Written Score Awardin g the Correctly / Written Score -------------------------------------- ---------------- ------- ----------- ----------- ------- in a contest, in the contest, in the contest of the If a criterion meets ALL four structural requirements, award 2 points for Correctly Written.
-Indicate with a Yes in Correctly Written column of the score sheet.
-If ALL four requirements are not met, NO points are given.
-Only one (if written correctly) of the criteria identified as a duplicate may be scored as Correctly Written.
-Verify the number of Correctly Written criteria for Step 4 on the score sheet. • 2 points: Each criterion has a single dimension, uses a superlative, is in a desired direction and recognizable as a question
+Awarding the Correctly Written Score

-• O points: Criterion does not meet all four requirements or is a duplicate.
+- □ If a criterion meets ALL four structural requirements, award 2 points for Correctly Written.
+Indicate with a Yes in Correctly Written column of the score sheet. - □ If ALL four requirements are not met, NO points are given. - Only one (if written correctly) of the criteria identified as a duplicate may be scored as Correctly Written. - □ Verify the number of Correctly Written criteria for Step 4 on the score sheet. - 2 points: Each criterion has a single dimension, uses a superlative, is in a desired direction and recognizable as a question. - 0 points: Criterion does not meet all four requirements or is a duplicate.